tuannguyen99/pa-assistant/docs/rbac-spec.md

 # RBAC & Audit Spec — pa-assistant

+> **Document Purpose:** This spec provides the technical implementation details for multi-role support, audit logging, and HR Admin capabilities defined in the PRD (FR001, FR001a, FR019, FR022-FR026).
+See [PRD.md](./PRD.md) for business requirements and [ui-role-header.md](./ui-role-header.md) for UI implementation guidance.

 This document describes a minimal RBAC data model, audit schema, and API contract to implement multi-role support and traceability.

 ## Data model (simplified)